guevaraog/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/tEyKSxv.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The ticket will be created and it will be given a priority life cycle like shown in the color coded section above.
-Based on the urgency the ticket will have a life cycle/deadline.
+The ticket will be created and it will be given a priority/life cycle like shown in the color coded section above.
 </p>
 <br />